 This post may contain affiliate links.
 For more information, read my disclosure policy.

 If there is one thing I can count on Jordan to eat that’s not pizza or grilled cheese, it’s chicken tenders.
-We call them “chickens” in my house, as in: Jordan do you want chickens or a sandwich for lunch?
-Most Friday nights I don’t feel like cooking so Mel runs to our neighborhood specialty grocery where they sell prepared foods.
-One of our favorites are the chicken tenders (AKA “chickens”) but they’re fried so not super healthy.
-I decided I wanted to make an at-home version of our favorite chicken tenders, and I wanted them to be oven baked but crispy, like those fried ones we love.
+I decided I wanted to make an at-home version of our favorite takeout chicken tenders, and I wanted them to be oven baked but crispy, like those fried ones we love.

 This easy chicken tender recipe is made in the oven but they come out crunchy because of the breading.
 Every layer of the coating is seasoned so they’re super flavorful and they’re the perfect oven-baked alternative to fried chicken tenders or chicken strips.